-get response (api schema: gapic.schema.api.API, opts: gapic.generator.options.Options) $\rightarrow$ google.protobuf.compiler.plugin pb2.CodeGeneratorResponse Return a CodeGeneratorResponse for this library.
+get\response (api\schema: gapic.schema.api.API, opts: gapic.utils.options.Options) → google.protobuf.compiler.plugin\pb2.CodeGeneratorResponse Return a CodeGeneratorResponse for this library.

 This is a complete response to be written to (usually) stdout, and thus read by protoc.